Mature Masculine

 The Feel of Compassion

-Real compassion has a particular texture in the body.
-When it's present, there's warmth in the chest, a softening around the heart, a sense of openness that includes both yourself and the other person.
-You feel more present, not less.
+Real compassion has warmth in the chest, softening around the heart, openness that includes both ourselves and the other person.
+We feel more present, not less.
 More grounded, not overwhelmed.

-You can feel the difference between compassion that includes you and compassion that erases you.
-When you're truly compassionate, you're still here.
-Your needs, your limits, your truth still matter.
-When you've collapsed into false compassion, you've disappeared.
-You're all about the other person, and there's no one home in you.
+We can feel the difference between compassion that includes us and compassion that erases us.
+When we're truly compassionate, we're still here.
+Our needs, our limits, our truth still matter.
+When we've collapsed into false compassion, we've disappeared.

 Compassion and Truth